What is a special school?

 School applications: advice for the parents of children with special educational needs

-Find more advice, information and support if you're looking for the right school for your SEN child in the BBC Bitesize Starting Primary School guide, How to decide on the right school for a child with SEND.
+Find more advice, information and support if you're looking for the right school for your SEN child in the BBC Bitesize Special educational needs and disability section.
+There are specific articles about starting primary school if your child has SEND, such as How to decide on the right school for a child with SEND.
 You can also consult a useful checklist, Things to consider on a school visit for your child with SEND.